Can I Take PEP Four Days After Exposure?

 What is PEP?

 PEP is an acronym for post-exposure prophylaxis.
-It refers to a combination of medications that are taken by an HIV-negative person after exposure to HIV.When taken correctly and in time, these medications can prevent HIV.
+It refers to a combination of medications that are taken by an HIV-negative person after exposure to HIV.When taken correctly and in time, these medications can help reduce the risk of HIV.

 PEP is distinct from PrEP, or pre-exposure prophylaxis, which is a daily medication.
-PrEP can be taken regularly in advance of exposure to prevent HIV.
+PrEP can be taken regularly in advance of exposure to lower HIV risk.

 How long does PEP last in the body?